Advanced usage

 }

-}See Cross-platform tracking for more about pk_vid and sendCampaign() for campaign URL parameters.
+}See cross-platform tracking for more about pk_vid and sendCampaign() for campaign URL parameters.

 Tracking app installs and updates